Karl Robinson: Oxford United

 On 22 March 2018, Robinson was appointed as the new head coach of League One club Oxford United, joining on the same day as his departure from Charlton Athletic.
 He signed a two-and-a-half-year contract, extended to 2022 in August 2019.
 In his first season in charge, Oxford finished in 12th place.

 In December 2019, Robinson was charged by the Football Association for using abusive language to a match official.
 Oxford were adjudged to have finished the COVID-affected 2019–20 season in 4th place in the League on average points per game; they reached the play-off final but lost 2–1 to Wycombe Wanderers.
 The following season Oxford again reached the play-off places, finishing 6th in League One before losing to Blackpool in the first round of the playoffs 6–3 on aggregate.

 On 26 February 2023, Robinson was sacked by the club following a run of eight games without a win, his last match in charge being a 3–0 home defeat to Bristol Rovers the previous day.

 Leeds United

-On 3 May 2023 he was appointed as the new assistant manager of Leeds United, under new manager Sam Allardyce, with whom Robinson had worked at Blackburn Rovers.
+On 3 May 2023, Robinson was appointed as the new assistant manager of Leeds United, under new manager Sam Allardyce, with whom Robinson had worked at Blackburn Rovers.